-We are pleased with our performance since the start of 2015.
-There continues to be good institutional demand to fund high quality companies and ideas.
-Since January we have been engaged in a number of significant fund raisings and our current pipeline is encouraging.
+Despite challenging market conditions since the start of 2016, there continues to be good institutional demand to fund high quality companies and ideas.
+Since January we have been engaged in a number of significant fund raisings for clients and our current pipeline is satisfactory given the current market environment.